Scrince/FinalEclipse/README.md

 %ProgramData%\FinalEclipse\Backups\
 ```

+Each backup includes registry exports, `snapshot.txt`, and `manifest.json`.
+The
+manifest records the app versioned backup format, script path, environment,
+watched service startup state, service recovery query output, known telemetry task
+state, and registry export results.

 `Full harden` stops before making destructive changes if the backup step is
 incomplete.
-Use `-RestoreLatestBackup` to import the newest `.reg` files from the
+Use `-RestoreLatestBackup` or **Restore latest** to import the newest
-backup folder.
+`.reg` files from the backup folder.
+When `manifest.json` is present, restore also
+attempts to reapply captured service startup types and scheduled task enabled
+states.
+It does not fully reconstruct deleted cache folders or service recovery
+actions.

 Monitor logs are written here: